neop216/SDfountaincode/README.md

 https://en.wikipedia.org/wiki/Luby_transform_code

-More advanced and efficient subclasses of fountain code exist, such as Raptor codes, but as most of our research has been focused on LT fountain codes, the prototype software below uses their methodology instead.
+More advanced and efficient subclasses of fountain code exist, such as Raptor codes, but as most of our research has been focused on LT fountain codes, the prototype software uses their methodology instead.